jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 - Cache effectiveness is reported as `limit_orders.limited_unsettled`.

 The consolidated query preserves the old per-product result order.
 It was compared against the old query on a prod-shaped database before deployment.

+### Other Limit-Order Query Caches

+The former `limitOrdersCache` catch-all object has been removed.
+Its unfinished single-order cache and unused placeholders were deleted, while the four active query caches now use the same versioned per-user cache helper as the reservation and sync-window caches:

+- `limit_orders.settled_unflipped`
+- `limit_orders.unsettled_by_ids`
+- `limit_orders.unfilled_settled_by_ids`
+- `limit_orders.desync_window`

+Each cache shares concurrent in-flight reads and retries when invalidated during a load.
+Order-ID cache keys are derived internally from a sorted, deduplicated ID list, so callers cannot accidentally reuse results by omitting or constructing an inconsistent key.
+Empty ID lists return immediately without querying PostgreSQL.

+The pending order-deletion counter remains process-local runtime state, but it is now separate from database query caches.

 Run the focused server tests with: